DevoInc/azure-eventhub/README.md

 In this folder you will find the following files:

 - _index.js_: it is the main file that contain the logic to send events from Azure to Devo.
+- _config.json_: contain the initial configuration values.
 - _util.js_: contain some utilities to use in the main file.
 For example, send logs or stats to Devo.
-- _function.json_: Azure configuration file
+- _function.json_: Azure configuration file.
 - _package.json_: list of modules to install.

 # Logs and stats